navikt/aksel/.changeset/silly-cycles-think.md

 "@navikt/ds-react": minor
 ---

-Combobox: Respect onBlur from the outside, and omit props that are not respected
+Combobox: Add support for `onBlur`, and omit props that have no effect.